The 13 Islands of Sydney Harbour (Including Former Islands)

 Berry Island Reserve

-Now a peninsula, Berry Island used to be one of the many islands in Sydney Harbour.
-It is connected to the mainland of Wollstonecraft by a grassy area and is now a quiet reserve with picnic areas, a fenced playground, and a short walking track.
+Now a peninsula, Berry Island was once one of Sydney Harbour’s many islands.
+It is connected to the mainland at Wollstonecraft by a grassy area and now serves as a quiet reserve with picnic spots, a fenced playground, and a short walking track.

-In the early 19th century, Berry Island became part of a large land grant made by Governor Macquarie to Alexander Berry and Edward Wollstonecraft.
-And in 1926, Berry Island became a nature reserve for public recreation, along with Balls Head Reserve.
+In the early 19th century, Berry Island became part of a large land grant from Governor Macquarie to Alexander Berry and Edward Wollstonecraft.
+By 1926, it was established as a nature reserve for public recreation, alongside Balls Head Reserve.

-One of the highlights of the walk around the island is a well-preserved Aboriginal engraving.
-It resembles a large creature with a boomerang shape near the tail and a large circle shape in the centre.
+A highlight of the island’s walking track is a well-preserved Aboriginal engraving, depicting a large creature with a boomerang-shaped tail and a prominent circular design in the centre.

 2. Glebe Island